scottrogowski/code2flow/README.md

 code2flow mypythonfile.py
 ```

-Or, for javascript
+Or, for javascript:

 ```bash
 code2flow myjavascriptfile.js
 ```

-You can also specify multiple files or import directories
+You can also specify multiple files or import directories:

 ```bash
 code2flow project/directory/source_a.js project/directory/source_b.js